No one likes to be compared and probably will not be making it easy for you to do so.

 You offered a client say 120 days credit terms, but as you need the cash flow now, you can take the invoice to a factor where they advance e.g. 80% (advance/finance percentage) for your cashflow needs right now.

-At times, fulfilling an invoice requires you to have substantial finance to fund raw materials or inventories.
-Purchase Order finance, also known as PO financing, supplier financing, and reverse factoring, provides dedicated funding for businesses to pay only specified suppliers.
+At times, fulfilling an invoice requires you to have the finances to fund raw materials or inventories.
+Purchase Order finance provides dedicated funding for businesses to pay only specified suppliers.
 Think overdraft but with a limited range of usage.

 Share on: